Stephen-c-Kelly/WorldLeaderQuiz/README.md

 ---- sets the first card to activeCountry

 -- create a function called setChoices:
----- build array with correct choice and incorrect choices n a randomized order
+---- build array with correct choice and incorrect choices in a randomized order
 ---- build incorrect choices by selecting 3 random world leaders in the same region

 -- create a function called display card detail view